 There are some major differences between annuities and a life insurance policy.
 With a life insurance policy, you pay a monthly premium for the length of the policy, which can either last for a set period of years or indefinitely until you pass away.
 If the policy remains in effect when you die, your chosen beneficiary receives a death benefit in the form of a lump sum.
 It can help cover costs like funeral expenses, medical bills, lost income, and housing costs.

 An annuity works differently.
 You pay into the annuity during the accumulation phase, then receive a guaranteed stream of payments.
 If a guaranteed-period option hasn’t expired at the time of death, the remaining payments may pass to a beneficiary.
 An annuity can help provide fixed income during retirement.

 Types of annuities

 There are several types of annuities.
 Knowing which one is best for your situation can go a long way in helping you accomplish your financial goals.
-The types of annuities include:

 - Pros – Relative to safe money, CDs and Bonds have long commitments.
 Annuities have protection from interest rates.

 - Cons– A surrender charge applies to withdrawals made before the end of the surrender period.
 The surrender period varies by annuity but often lasts between six and eight years.